OctaconDeveloper/pangea-pub-sub-service/README.md

 ### **System Requirement**
 This project has been dockerized.
-It is ideal that you have docker installed on the machine.
-Alternatively
+It is ideal that you have `docker` installed on the machine.
+Alternatively you can run it directly on your local machine and you would need to have `nodeJS` and `MongoDB` installed

 ### **Installation**